ovh/cds/docs/content/hosting/ready-to-run/docker-compose.md

 - cds-db service with a PostgreSQL
 - cds-cache service with a Redis
-- elasticsearch service with a Elasticsearch
+- elasticsearch service with an Elasticsearch
 - cds-migrate service to prepare DB tables
 - cds-api service
 - cds-ui service